WE ARE AT EMBEDDED WORLD in Nuremberg, 14-16 March, 2017 - details below!

 THE COMPARATIVE CIRCUIT AREA COST AND PERFORMANCE OF TWO REAL-WORLD PROJECT DESIGNS FOR SMALL ALTERA MAX 10 DEVICES

-1. A PROJECT EMPLOYING THE NIOS II/ECONOMY CORE TARGETING THE SMALLEST 2K MAX 10 DEVICE.
+1. A TINY MICROPROCESSOR EMPLOYING THE NIOS II/ECONOMY CORE TARGETING THE SMALLEST 2K INTEL MAX 10 DEVICE.
+A complete 100 MHz NIOS II/e solution in only ~1630 LE and 8 KB SRAM for the smallest, cheapest ~2.3K LE, 12 KB, Intel Max10 FPGA (10M02).
 This design includes on-chip flash, I2C network and more.
 The Altera soft IP can ONLY deliver very slow software performance when executing code from the devices on-chip flash, and costs ~1.6k LE.
 Synaptic Labs' soft IP adds new capabilities - at an added cost of only ~200 LE - that: 1.
 Delivers up to ~60x FASTER software performance from on-chip flash in the 2k MAX 10 device, and 2.
 Enables the designer to easily and quickly allocate SRAM with very fine modularity across their design, whereas Altera IP is limited to coarse base-2 allocations.
 Fine grain SRAM allocation is critical in devices and projects with very limited SRAM resources, including the 2k MAX 10.
 The total circuit area cost of this enhanced project design still leaves ~500 LE of unused circuit area for the customer to place more of their own selected IP, because the tiny, low cost 2k MAX 10 device accepts 2.3k LE.
 NOTE: Synaptic Labs offers soft IP to transform the performance of the Nios II/e processor in all Altera device families, including delivering up to 69x FASTER SW performance from off-chip flash and 3.4x FASTER for SDRAM.
 This increases the viability of the Nios II/e generally, and also as a second (co-processor) in larger designs.
+Synaptic Labs' soft IP enables a Nios II system in practically all Intel PSG FPGA's.
+You can squeeze new $ value into existing designs without increasing FPGA size or speed grade, or try for a cheaper chip.
+Off-load interrupt processing to increase performance of other processor cores.
+Eliminate the cost of an external micro-processor from your designs bill of materials.
+Intel PSG customers can swap in Synaptic Labs HyperBus memory controller with HyperRAM and HyperFlash in LESS circuit area than it costs to implement the standard memory controller/s to support EPCQ memories.
+Intel Max10 projects also gain the benefit of XiP from high performance Cypress off-chip HyperFlash!

 2. AN ALTERA MAX 10 NIOS II/FAST PROCESSOR PROJECT DESIGN IN UNDER 2k LE.
 Includes on-chip flash accelerator and some peripherals.
 Synaptic Labs' soft IP delivers up to 6.3x FASTER software performance compared to using the Altera soft IP (including the Altera flash accelerator).
 Synaptic Labs' project is always less circuit area (under 2k LE), while using Altera's far slower soft IP costs up to 1.4k LE more for the same design.